 Another parent may also claim the child is subject to abuse because of an accidental injury, like falling off a bike, a sports injury, or roughhousing with other children.
 Similarly, reasonable discipline, including spanking, is generally not considered abuse, even if the other parent disagrees with the discipline.

 It is difficult for a parent to be accused of abuse by the other parent.
 Innocent parents may be accused of abuse in a messy divorce or child custody dispute.
 Any claim of abuse should be taken very seriously.
 Talk to your family lawyer about allegations or accusations of abuse to protect yourself and your rights to see your child.
 Do not take matters into your own hands, which could make things worse.

 Do Not Take Matters Into Your Own Hands

 A parent may be tempted to handle a perceived emergency on their own instead of going through the courts.
 However, keeping your child away from the other parent, taking your child out of state, or violating custody or visitation orders could result in criminal charges.

 Interference with custody involves taking from legal custody any person entrusted by order of a court to the custody of another person or institution.
 The more serious charge of parental kidnapping involves the removal of a child within or without the state, without good cause, and with the intent to deprive the custody right of another person or a public agency also having a custody right to that child.

 Emergency and Temporary Child Custody and Protection Orders

 If you have any questions about emergency child custody orders or defending yourself against abuse charges, talk to your Missouri family law attorney.
 Your lawyer can advise you on the best option for your situation to protect your rights and provide for your family.
-Contact the Joshua Wilson Law Firm in Raymore online or by calling (816) 331-9968.
+Contact the Higher Level Legal Law Firm in Raymore online or by calling (816) 331-9968.